Formo vs. Amplitude: Which Analytics Platform Is Right for DeFi Apps?

 The Bottom Line

-The Amplitude vs Formo decision comes down to a single question: is onchain activity core to understanding your product's success?
+The Amplitude vs Formo decision comes down to a single question: is wallet data and onchain activity core to understanding your product's success?

 If your answer is yes, Amplitude's lack of native blockchain support becomes a blocker.
 You will spend months building infrastructure that Formo provides out of the box, and you will still lack the wallet intelligence layer that makes crypto user segmentation actionable.
 The setup time difference alone justifies evaluation: under 10 minutes to full visibility versus months of custom data engineering is not a marginal improvement.

-Amplitude remains unmatched for Web2 product analytics.
-Its depth, maturity, and experimentation features make it the right choice for products where blockchain is peripheral.
-But for DeFi protocols, NFT platforms, and onchain apps where the most important user actions happen in smart contracts, Formo was built to solve this exact problem.
+Amplitude is a good option for Web2 product analytics.
+Its depth, maturity, and experimentation features make it the right choice for products where crypto and onchain data is peripheral.
+But for DeFi apps where the most important user actions happen onchain, measure what matters with Formo.

-The CTO of Kairos Swap, which has processed over $200M in volume on Base, credits Formo with giving the team visibility they could not get from traditional analytics tools.
+The CTO of Kairos Swap, a DeFi protocol which has processed over $200M in volume on Base, credits Formo with giving the team visibility they could not get from traditional analytics tools.
 As one growth lead described it: "exactly what I was missing while leading growth in DeFi."

 Ten minutes to full onchain visibility.